d4rekanguok/talenote/README.md

 ### `_tales.json`

-This is where all the props snapshot will be stored.
+This is where all the props snapshots will be stored.
 For starter, just leave this in:

 ```
 {}